PerfectFit-project/virtual_coach_useful_activities/README.md

 ## Frontend Styling

 Check the file frontend/static/css/style.css to adapt the styling of the frontend:
-   - .chats defines the chat area within the window in fullscreen mode.
+   - .chats defines the chat area within the window.
 I tuned the height and width of this.

-The files in frontend/static/img are used to display the chatbot and the user inside the chat, as well as to display the chatbot when the chat is still closed at the start.
+The files in frontend/static/img are used to display the chatbot and the user inside the chat.

 You can use "\n" in your utterances in domain.yml to display an utterance as two (or more) separate messages.
 These are not treated as separate messages though when it comes to displaying the typing symbol.